sez11a/liferay-docs-commerce/user/articles/100-storefront/02-category-detail-page.markdown

 You can add other content and applications to the page: for instance, a *Commerce Search Results* widget automatically displays products from the appropriate category when the page is viewed.
-Related widgets, such as *Option Facets* or *Specification Option Facets*, filter search results.
+Related widgets, such as *Option Facet* or *Specification Facet*, filter search results.

 +$$$